walknight/if-blog/README.md

+:warning: :warning: :warning: **This project is still on development and should not be used in production !** :warning: :warning: :warning:

 # if-blog
 If-Blog merupakan simple Content Management System(CMS).
 Dibuat untuk memenuhi kebutuhan anda untuk membuat sebuah website blog yang tidak terlalu rumit.